Tap the text to show or hide reading controls.

 The two of them fell silent.

-As if by prior agreement, the members of the Scraps exchanged glances, and then,
+But then, as if by prior agreement, the members of the Scraps traded a glance.

 “Just leave it to us!”